-SHARE PRICE PERFORMANCE

-To manage this risk, the Board:

-- regularly reviews the level of the share price discount/premium to the net asset value per share and considers ways in which share price performance may be enhanced, including the effectiveness of marketing and investor relations services, new share issuance and share buybacks, as appropriate; - has implemented a discount management policy, buying back the Company's shares when the level of the share price discount to the net asset value per share exceeds 6% (in normal market conditions).
-Further information on this policy is set out on pages 28 to 29. - may issue shares at a premium to the net asset value per share to help prevent a share price premium reaching too high a level; - reviews an analysis of the shareholder register at each Board meeting and is kept informed of shareholder sentiment; and - regularly discusses the Company's future development and strategy with the Portfolio Manager and the AIFM.
+PORTFOLIO PERFORMANCE nvestment performance may not achieve the Investment Objective and the value of the investments held in the portfolio may fall materially out of line with the sector.
+The Portfolio Manager's approach is expected to lead to performance that will deviate from comparators, including both market indices and other investment companies investing in the biotechnology The Portfolio Manager has responsibility for selecting investments in accordance with the Investment Objective and Policy and seeks to ensure that investments in individual stocks fall within acceptable risk levels.
+To manage this risk, the Board: reviews and challenges, at each Board meeting, reports from OrbiMed which cover portfolio composition, asset allocation, concentration and performance; reviews investment performance over the long term against the Benchmark and the Company's peer group; and sector. • formally reviews OrbiMed's appointment, including their performance, service levels and contractual arrangements, each year.
+SHARE PRICE PERFORMANCE ↔ The risk that the Company's share price is not representative of its underlying net assets.
+To manage this risk, the Board: regularly reviews the level of the share price discount/premium to the net asset value per share and considers ways in which share price performance may be enhanced, including the effectiveness of marketing and investor relations services, new share issuance and share buybacks, as appropriate; has implemented a discount management policy, buying back the Company's shares when the level of the share price discount to the net asset value per share exceeds 6% (in normal market conditions).
+Further information on this policy is set out on pages 30 to 31; may issue shares at a premium to the net asset value per share to help prevent a share price premium reaching too high a level; reviews an analysis of the shareholder register at each Board meeting and is kept informed of shareholder sentiment; and regularly discusses the Company's future development and strategy with the Portfolio Manager and the AIFM.